 Challenges in Network Automation

 Starting network automation comes with its own set of challenges.
-One big network automation challenge is making sure it’s secure network automation.
+One big network automation challenge is making sure it’s a secure network automation.
 This means setting up tight security measures to protect networks from threats during automation.

 Another challenge is overcoming automation hurdles related to skills.
 As networks get more automated, IT staff need to learn new tools and methods.
 Without the right training, moving to automation can slow down, hurting progress and efficiency.